cbergoon/pipes/README.md

 * Customizable state changed handler.
 * Process level error reporting.
 * FUTURE: External plugin system for process blocks running as their own process in any language.
+* FUTURE: Built-in database processes.

+NEW: A definition language for pipes called [pipes-dl](github.com/cbergoon/pipes-dl) is also available.
+This provides a simple
+DSL that can be used to define a pipeline.

 #### Installation